What is it? Please use an analogy

 But what about CSS?

-For a long time, CSS had used tools such as Sass to give itself more power (variables, mixins, extends, etc.), and methodologies like BEM (.my-component__heading—large) to better organise itself, but it wasn’t enough to keep up with the progress JS was making.
+For a long time, CSS had used extensions such as SCSS to give itself more power (variables, mixins, extends, etc.), and methodologies like BEM (

-Essentially, in large projects (with many developers working simultaneously), CSS quickly becomes large, bloated and difficult to manage.
-With interactive designs and the HTML/JS that builds it changing rapidly; CSS gets created and often never used, increasing download times and the perceived page load.
-It’s often too time-consuming to remove the unused CSS — and more to the point, it was often difficult to know where the CSS was being used.
+It’s often too time-consuming to remove the unused CSS—as it’s often difficult to know where the CSS was being used.
 The problem with Cascading Style Sheets is that they Cascade.

 Compared to the vanilla CSS of yesteryear, SCSS felt superpowered.
-It allowed developers to use more programmatic approaches to maintaining the code, utilising variables, functions (mixins), operators and nesting (things which modern vanilla CSS mostly provides natively, btw), but as the saying goes: “With great power comes a greater way of making things difficult for yourself.”
+It allowed developers to use more programmatic approaches to maintaining the code.
+They could use variables, functions (mixins), operators and nesting (things which modern vanilla CSS mostly provides natively, btw).
+But as the saying goes: “With great power comes a greater way of making things difficult for yourself.”

-- Manual importing – developers need to know which SCSS files to @import for external references within a SCSS file to work — else expect node-sass compilation errors
+@importfor external references within a SCSS file to work—else expect node-sass compilation errors

 Problems with BEM

-- Multiple levels – components with levels of depth of more than parent > child leads to a break in naming conventions (i.e. .parent__child__gradchild) could become (.parent__grandchild)
+- Multiple levels: components with levels of depth of more than parent > child leads to a break in naming conventions (i.e.

-Multiple classes – in complex applications, there’s often need for multiple BEM classes on a single element, increasing the size of the CSS & HTML output further.
+.parent__grandchild) Multiple classes - in complex applications, there’s often need for multiple BEM classes on a single element, increasing the size of the CSS & HTML output further

 The case for CSS-in-JS

-- No more worrying about BEM naming – as styles are generated client-side and respond to the HTML rendering, CSS class names are auto-generated, saving developer time worrying about unique CSS naming as well as confusion if a CSS class no longer reflects the element it covers
+As styles are generated client-side and respond to the HTML rendering, CSS class names are auto-generated, saving developer time worrying about unique CSS naming as well as confusion if a CSS class no longer reflects the element it covers.

-- IntelliSense / autocomplete – SCSS provides no immediate feedback that the mixin or variable they’re referencing exists.
-With CSS-in-JS (particularly in TypeScript) the developer immediately knows if they’re using the reference correctly, and can also autocomplete CSS properties (as well as custom properties if they’ve been pre-typed within the Theme context)
+CSS provides no immediate feedback that the mixin or variable they’re referencing exists.
+With CSS-in-JS (particularly in TypeScript) the developer immediately knows if they’re using the reference correctly, and can also AutoComplete CSS properties (as well as custom properties if they’ve been pre-typed within the Theme context).

-- Easier SSR – server-side rendering is paramount for the SEO score of SPAs, and most CSS-in-JS solutions provide a clean, reliable approach to achieving this.
+Server-side rendering is paramount for the SEO score of single-page applications, and most CSS-in-JS solutions provide a clean, reliable approach to achieving this.

-- styled-components – easily write CSS-in-JS using much of the same syntax that developers are familiar with coming from a vanilla CSS or SASS background.
+- styled-components: easily write CSS-in-JS using much of the same syntax that developers are familiar with coming from a vanilla CSS or SCSS background.
 Currently the most popular solution

 There are many more CSS-in-JS to consider for yourself here.
 For the examples below, I’ll be using styled-components.